Skip to content

 What is annual travel insurance?

-Annual travel insurance (also known as annual multi-trip travel insurance) is an insurance policy that provides cover for those who travel more regularly, usually taking at least two holidays or business trips in 12 months.
+Annual travel insurance (also known as annual multi-trip travel insurance) is an insurance policy that provides cover for all your holiday travel and business trips across a year.

-We can help you compare annual travel insurance and find the right cover for your needs.
+Compare annual travel insurance policies and search for the right cover for your needs.
 You can choose from the following regions:

 A simples guide to annual travel insurance